SamHennessy/hlive/README.md

 ### Bugs

-- Initial sync seems to be triggering when it shouldn't
-  - Maybe when the value attribute doesn't exist?
 - Need to reflect in the browser virtual DOM that a select option has become selected when a user selects it
   - So that we can reset the selection (e.g. move dropdowns)
 - Can read a POST but can't pass POST data to a render (display errors)